jefflau/jest-fetch-mock/README.md

 ### Mocking a redirected response

 Set the counter option >= 1 in the response init object to mock a [redirected response](https://developer.mozilla.org/en-US/docs/Web/API/Response/redirected).
-Note, this will only work in Node.js as it's a feature of [node-fetch's response class](https://github.com/node-fetch/node-fetch/blob/2.x/src/response.js).
+(Since 4.0 this works in every environment — the flag is applied to the mocked response directly.
+You can also set `url` in the init to control `response.url`.)

 ```js
 fetchMock.mockResponse("<main></main>", {